Hydrologic Sciences Program

 hydrogrd@colorado.edu

-All hydrologic sciences program students are admitted through one of the participating departments: Atmospheric and Oceanic Sciences (ATOC); Civil, Environmental and Architectural Engineering (CEAE); Ecology and Evolutionary Biology (EBIO); Environmental Studies (ENVS); Geography (GEOG); or Geological Sciences (GEOL).
-Graduate students may apply for admission to Hydrologic Sciences after admission to one of these departments.
+All hydrologic sciences graduate program students are admitted through one of the participating departments: Atmospheric and Oceanic Sciences (ATOC); Civil, Environmental and Architectural Engineering (CEAE); Ecology and Evolutionary Biology (EBIO); Environmental Studies (ENVS); Earth Science (ERTH); or Geography (GEOG).
+Graduate students may apply for admission to hydrologic sciences after admission to one of these departments.

 For additional information, please visit the program webpage or contact the Graduate Coordinator.